caret-left caret-right file-pdf search

 What happens if there is a positive COVID-19 diagnosis at a Regency community?

-For the safety of the community, we request all residents living in independent living who test positive for COVID-19 to self-isolate in their apartment for the duration of the quarantine as determined by the local health department.
+For the safety of the community, we request all residents living in the community who test positive for COVID-19 to self-isolate in their apartment for the duration of the quarantine as determined by the local health department.

 Is COVID-19 testing available for Regency residents and employees?